blab/ncov-forecasting-fit/data/README.md

+# Data preparation

-# Preparing metadata for sequence counts
+## Preparing metadata for sequence counts

 To begin data preparation, we first download the Nextstrain-curated metadata TSV of the GISAID database.
 This metadata file is used to construct the datasets in the sub-folders.